gindemit/unity-wrapper-vorbis/README.md

-# C wrapper source code for Unity Vorbis plugin
+# Unity Vorbis plugin
-Super easy to use and well tested ogg vorbis plugin for Unity!
+Super easy to use and well tested ogg vorbis plugin for Unity game engine!
 Support for Windows, Mac OSX, Android and iOS.

-# Following functions are supported:
+## Following functions are supported:
 ### 1. Load vorbis ogg from file at runtime:
 ```
 string pathToFile = ...;